panchengl/centernet_prune/README.md

 # centernet_simple

-first: this code is forked from https://github.com/xingyizhou/CenterNet
+first: this code is rewritern from official code

 changes: